This article was fully updated in June 2024.

 What language is spoken in Zimbabwe?

 3. English is one of the official languages of Zimbabwe.
-English is used in tourism, business, education and many areas of Zimbabwean life.
+English is used in many areas of modern Zimbabwe life: tourism, business, education and many areas of Zimbabwean life.
 Most Zimbabwean people are bilingual, fluent in both English and their regional language.
+In rural areas, there is less English spoken, but younger generations in particular will likely speak English even in the rural areas.

 • The two dominant regional languages are Shona in the north, and Ndebele in the south, but it the population is diverse: there are 16 official languages spoken in Zimbabwe.